sch3fr/Kaiju75/README.md

 of relaxing while finishing by Bc. degree, so this is purely free-time-once-a-week-maybe kind of thing.
 Honestly I think I want this to be somewhat similar to the Ultimate Hacking Keyboard, just with more keys.
-I'm not sure if I'd prefer 75 or 65, guess I'll have to build 65 keyboard next.
+I'm not sure if I'd prefer 75 or 65, guess I'll have to build 65 keyboard next.<br>
+I'm currently being distractedy by lubing switches.
+Uh oh.
 ## Honorable mentions, couldn't do it without you guys
 - [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/)
 - [Plate and case builder swillkb](http://builder.swillkb.com/)